 The Bonus Step – Live a healthy lifestyle.

 In addition to prebiotics, eat food containing probiotics as well.
 Probiotics contain live bacteria.
-You can find these in fermented food such as yoghurt, kimchi (Korean cuisine), and tempeh (gotten from fermented soybeans).
+You can find these in fermented food such as yoghurt, kimchi (Korean cuisine), and tempeh (obtained from fermented soybeans).

 Lastly, get good sleep, exercise, drink lots of water, relieve stress, have a get-together and basically do things you enjoy and do things your skin will thank you for.
 Read more about how to get clear skin without products here